National Sustainable Agriculture Coalition

-The National Sustainable Agriculture Coalition (NSAC) is an alliance of over 116 member groups that work collectively with NSAC's Washington, D.C.-based staff to promote and enhance sustainable food and farm policy at the federal level.
-NSAC aims to promote healthy rural and urban communities, support small-medium family farms, and protect natural resources.
-NSAC's definition of a sustainable agricultural system is one that produces readily available, affordable, nutritious food; provides farmers and laborers a high standard of living; and promotes the health of the environment and of communities.
+The National Sustainable Agriculture Coalition (NSAC) is an alliance of over 130 member groups working to promote and enhance sustainable food and farm policy at the federal level.
+Headquartered in Washington, D.C., NSAC aims to equally prioritize supporting, building, developing and engaging the grassroots of sustainable agriculture by researching, developing and advocating federal policies.

 NSAC's advocacy begins with input from sustainable and organic farmers, ranchers, and member organizations that work closely with producers.
-With this information in mind, NSAC develops policy priorities through its member-based issue committees.
+NSAC develops policy priorities through its member-based issue committees.
 While NSAC staff conduct direct advocacy and education on policy issues to legislators and federal agencies on Capitol Hill, member organizations lead outreach and implementation work on the local, state, and regional levels.